 Dr. Gonzalez-Gomez is a pathologist at Johns Hopkins All Children’s Hospital.
 He joined the hospital staff in 2009.
 His research interests include pediatric neuropathology and in particular neuro-oncogenesis, the search for the etiology or processes that lead to the development of brain tumors, including cellular morphologic features, patterns of growth, immunophenotype, metabolism, proliferation, apoptosis/necrosis, vascularization and response to therapy.

 Hector Monforte, M.D.
 Pathology

-Dr. Monforte is the director of the pediatric biorepository at Johns Hopkins All Children’s Hospital.
+Dr. Monforte is the director of the Tissue-Based Diagnosis and Research Core, in addition to serving as the director of the pediatric biorepository at Johns Hopkins All Children’s Hospital.
 He is also the director of anatomic pathology at the hospital, where he was an attending pathologist from 1991 through 1993 and then returned in 2005 after 12 years as an attending pathologist at Children’s Hospital Los Angeles.
-Dr. Monforte earned his medical degree from the Universidad Autónoma de Guadalajara School of Medicine in Mexico.
-He completed his residency in anatomic pathology at Jackson Memorial Hospital in Miami, Florida, followed by two years of fellowship—one in oncologic pathology at The University of Texas M.D.
-Anderson Cancer Center in Houston, Texas, and the other in pediatric pathology at Children's Hospital Los Angeles.

 View Hector’s Bio